 It’s been a while since I strolled down a Parisian boulevard.
 Hopefully, I’ll be able to travel there again soon, but in the meantime, I’ve been going through my photos from previous visits.
 I came across a selection I took during an enjoyable afternoon in the Palais Garnier, better known as the Paris Opera.
 I had been there before.
 Back in my teenage years, I saw the great Rudolph Nureyev dance, but the distance of time had faded my memories of the place.

 Possibly better known as the Paris Opera, the building opened in 1875.
 This was 14 years after Napoleon III commissioned architect Charles Garnier to design the building.

 It became the principal venue for the Paris opera until 1989, when the Opéra Bastille opened.
 Nowadays, it’s also well known as the setting for Gaston Leroux’s novel “The Phantom of the Opera” published in 1910.

-Palais Garnier is the principal venue for The Paris Opera Ballet, but this afternoon I wasn’t there to watch a performance.
+Palais Garnier is the principal venue for The Paris Opera Ballet, but on this afternoon I wasn’t there to watch a performance.
 My aim was simply to wander through the awe-inspiring rooms and soak up the atmosphere.
 Others may prefer to follow one of the official guided tours, but I wanted to meander around at my own pace.